What is sodium hydroxide?

 Sodium hydroxide is used in soap making and as a heavy duty cleaner.

 Lye is used in soap making to break down the fat and oils.
-When lye and oils are mixed together, it 0creates a reaction called saponification.
+When lye and oils are mixed together, it creates a reaction called saponification.
 This reaction causes the oils and fats to break down into molecules of soap.
 Once the soap has been cured, there is no lye left in the final soap bar.

 Lye, or caustic soda, is a popular cleaning product.
 It is often used to unblock drains, pipes and sinks.
 Simply add 100g of caustic soda to 1 litre of water, mix until dissolved and then pour into the blocked drain.